 Q4: What fabrics define the new UA direction?

-Fleece, cotton-blends, soft knits, and lightweight performance blends.
+Fleece, cotton blends, soft knits, and lightweight performance blends.

-If you want to build a collection that blends performance + lifestyle comfort,
+If you want to build a collection that blends performance with lifestyle comfort, FuKi Gymwear can help you make it real.